 To prevent inadvertent downtime for your application we recommend configuring auto-billing to start before you hit your monthly quota.

-Each account is rate limited to a specific amount of requests per minute.
-If your account is throttled, its rate limit will be reset after a minute interval.
-Your implementation should expect and be able to handle this by waiting a minute before making additional requests.
+Each account is rate limited to a specific amount of requests per second.
+If your account is throttled, its rate limit will be reset after a one second interval.
+Your implementation should expect and be able to handle this by waiting a second before making additional requests.

 We recommend to deploy caching mechanisms when frequently querying the same resource (such as domain or IP), for example when parsing log-files.